bibanon/bibanon/4chan---The-Quinnspiracy.md

 Quick and dirty timeline, imported every day from Google Docs.

+* **2014-08-31 - **Possible protest at PAX (NOON)

+* **2014-08-30 - **Possible protest at PAX (NOON)

+* **2014-08-29 - **Possible protest at PAX (5PM)

-* **2014-08-24** - A thread on /v/ made by an anon is stickied and closed, where a mod claim "*Your threads aren't being deleted because of the content.
+* **2014-08-24 **- A thread on /v/ made by an anon is stickied and closed, where a mod claims "*Your threads aren't being deleted because of the content.
 Your threads are being deleted because they are being spammed.
 Check the catalog before making a new thread about this topic."  */v/259588169 is the sticky.
-Mods just doing what they’re supposed to.
+Mods doing what they’re supposed to.
 Maybe.

 * **2014-08-24 -** TFYC’s Indiegogo account hacked and made to look like it was closed.
-The culprit is unknown, but their current name is *allegedly* /V/ (sic).
+The culprit is unknown, but their current name is *allegedly* Uppercase-/V/ (sic).

     * Screenshot before it was shut down: [http://i.imgur.com/ITgvUXB.jpg](http://i.imgur.com/ITgvUXB.jpg)